hakandundar34coding/system-monitoring-center/README.md

       Try installing the application after installing the dependencies.

 Note2: For RPM based distributions:
-       Generate RPM package by using the installation script and install it if the application is not run after installation of the downloaded RPM package.
+       Generate RPM package by using the installation script and install it, if the application is not run after installation of the downloaded RPM package.
 ```

 ### Features: